-EXTERNAL PROPRIETARY DIRECTORS Name of director Name of significant shareholder represented by the director or that proposed the director's appointment Profile Mr SEBASTIEN SIMON MAZELLA DI BOSCO RHÔNE CAPITAL, LLC Mr Sébastien Mazella di Bosco joined Rhône in 2005 and became Managing Director in 2013.
-Previously, he had worked at the investment banking department of Lazard Frères in New York, specializing in mergers, acquisition and North American and transatlantic capital markets in the consumer, food and retail sectors.
-During his fourteen years at Rhône, he has participated in the detection, execution and monitoring of investments in a wide range of sectors, such as industry, packaging, aviation, services and the consumer sector.
-He also covers the French and Benelux markets.
+EXTERI NAL PROPRIETARY DIRECTORS Name of director Name of significant shareholder represented by the director or that proposed the director's appointment Profile Mr SEBASTIEN SIMON MAZELLA DI BOSCO RHÔNE CAPITAL, LLC Mr Sébastien Mazella di Bosco joined Rhône in 2005 and became Managing Director and a member of the Investments Committee in 2013.
+Previously, he had worked at the investment banking department of Lazard Frères in New York, specializing in mergers, acquisitions and North American and transatlantic capital markets in the consumer, food and retail sectors.
+During his time at Rhône, he has participated in the detection, execution and monitoring of investments in a wide range of sectors, such as industry, packaging, aviation, services and the consumer sector.
+He also covers the French and Benelux markets in all kinds of sectors.
 He currently serves on the Board of Fluidra (BME: FDR) and monitors Rhône's investment in Vista Global Holding.
-Previously he also held posts on the Boards of Ranpak, Arizona Chemical and Eden Springs.
+Previously he also held posts on the Boards of several companies in Rhône's investment portfolio, such as Ranpak, Arizona Chemical and Eden Springs.
 He graduated from the HEC School of Management and obtained a Degree in Philosophy from the Sorbonne in Paris.
-Mr MICHAEL STEVEN LANGMAN RHÔNE CAPITAL, LLC Mr Langman cofounded Rhône in 1996 and has led the day to day management of the company since it started.
-Rhône is a private equity, real estate and venture capital alternative asset manager.
+Mr MICHAEL STEVEN LANGMAN RHÔNE CAPITAL, LLC Mr Langman cofounded Rhône in 1996 and has led the day-to-day management of the company since it started.
+Rhône is an alternative asset management company, specializing in venture capital.
 Mr Langman is a partner, manager and general director of Rhône.
 Prior to Rhône, he was managing director at Lazard Frères, where he specialized in mergers and acquisitions.
 Before joining Lazard Frères, he worked at the mergers and acquisition department of Goldman Sachs.
 He has more than thirty years' experience in financing, analysing and investing in public and private companies.
-As well as his post on the board of Fluidra, S.A., he currently serves on the board of CSM Bakery Solutions, Hudson's Bay Company, Maxam and Vista Global Holding.
+As well as his post on the board of Fluidra, S.A., he currently serves on the board of CSM Bakery Solutions, Hudson's Bay Company and Vista Global.
 He is also a director and advisor to several philanthropic and educational institutions.
-He received a Degree with highest honours from the University of North Carolina at Chapel Hill and has a Master's Degree from the London School of Economics. philanthropic and educational institutions.
-He received a Degree with highest honours from the University of North Carolina at Chapel Hill and has
+He received a Degree with highest honours from the University of North Carolina at Chapel Hill and has a Master's Degree from the London School of Economics.
+Total number de pr oprietary directors 6